mstmari/collec_base/notes.md

 -fix partial so you can edit book/user_book on the edit form (you will need to look in the boks controller)

 - fix the #create method

+-find a way to filter duplicates on book index view